philcali/dialog-wheel/WORKFLOW.md

 The recipe is a "minimal" code solution, and can easily be adapted to fit into other workflows.
-For example: the conditional render is used for demonstration purposes anc can be eliminated.
+For example: the conditional render is used for demonstration purposes and can be eliminated.

 As is, the recipe demonstrates the controller binding for screen handlers and state management.
 It combines the following: